Kevin VanHook: Career

 VanHook returned to comics in 2008 to write Superman and Batman vs. Vampires and Werewolves at DC Comics, as well as the Oracle mini-series that forms a part of the Battle for the Cowl storyline which deals with the aftermath of Batman R.I.P..

 In early 2011, VanHook joined Visual Effects Supervisor Wes C. Caefer at Worldwide Effects in Shreveport, Louisiana to Produce the visual effects for TRESPASS, a Joel Schumacher film starring Nicolas Cage and Nicole Kidman.

 VanHook was the Visual Effects Supervisor for the Rizzoli & Isles Television Series for four Seasons.

 In 2015, VanHook began working with Hollow Studios in pre-production on a series of large format Dome Theater productions for a theme park being constructed in San Diego and was instrumental in creating the production and visual effects pipelines as well as overseeing photography in the U.S., U.K and Israel.

 2017 saw VanHook reunited with Casper Van Dien along with Jennifer Wenger and Patrick Muldoon in the horror film Alpha Wolf written by Wes C. Caefer.

-In July of 2022, VanHook appeared at San Diego Comic Con with Jakarta-Indonesia based Visi8 Entertainment, promoting new comic books he had created.
+In July 2022, VanHook appeared at San Diego Comic-Con with Jakarta-Indonesia based Visi8 Entertainment, promoting new comic books he had created.
 The first two original titles are Changelings and The Seventh Tiger.
 A distribution deal with Diamond Comics Distribution came out of that convention with the first comic books being released in February 2023.

-In October of 2022, it was announced that Kevin VanHook had begun writing comic books for Frank Miller Presents with the title Ancient Enemies: Djinni.
+In October 2022, it was announced that Kevin VanHook had begun writing comic books for Frank Miller Presents with the title Ancient Enemies: Djinni.